Nancy Webber enters her first season as Southern Virginia University's head women's lacrosse coach.

 Webber resides in Crozet, Virginia, with her daughter, Julia, and son, Joshua.
 Her eldest daughter, Jordan Trejo, is an All-American women's lacrosse player at BYU and resides in Provo, Utah, with her husband, Chase.
 Nancy's eldest son, Justin, will be a freshman on the men's lacrosse team at BYU this fall.

 Jordan Sorensen is an assistant women’s lacrosse coach and admissions system administrator at Southern Virginia University.
 The 2015 season will mark his second season as an assistant coach of the women's lacrosse program and third year overall after serving as the team's head coach in 2014.

 As a scholar-athlete at Southern Virginia, Sorensen played goalie for the men’s lacrosse team from 2005-07 and 2009-11, taking time between his sophomore and junior campaigns to serve a mission for The Church of Jesus Christ of Latter-day Saints in Bilbao, Spain.
 He was a three-time team captain for the Knights and finished his career as the program’s all-time leader in both total saves and save percentage.

-Sorenson and his wife, Jessica, live in Buena Vista, Va.
+Jordan and his wife, Jessica, and daughter reside in Lexington, Va.